rockset/rockset-grafana-backend/README.md

 # Installation

-Install the plugin using the `grafana-cli`
+Install the plugin using the `grafana-cli`.
+Note that the plugin require Grafana 7.x!

 ```
 grafana-cli \